vk-cs/terraform-provider-vkcs/docs/resources/images_image.md

 - `name` **required** *string* &rarr;  The name of the image.

 - `archiving_format` optional *string* &rarr;  The format of archived image file.
 Use this to unzip image file when downloading an archive.
-Currently only "tar" format is supported. **New since v0.4.2**.
+Currently only "tar" format is supported.<br>**New since v0.4.2**.

 - `compression_format` optional *string* &rarr;  The format of compressed image.
 Use this attribute to decompress image when downloading it from source.
 Must be one of "auto", "bzip2", "gzip", "xz".
-If set to "auto", response Content-Type header will be used to detect compression format. **New since v0.4.2**.
+If set to "auto", response Content-Type header will be used to detect compression format.<br>**New since v0.4.2**.

 - `image_cache_path` optional *string* &rarr;  This is the directory where the images will be downloaded.
 Images will be stored with a filename corresponding to the url's md5 hash.
 Defaults to "$HOME/.terraform/image_cache"